 Presentations and Videos

-Mike is a frequent speaker at local, regional, national and international gatherings.
-Click here to see list of recent presentations.
+Mike is a frequent speaker at regional, national, and international wine industry meetings.
+Click here to see a list of recent presentations.

 Mike interviewed on Well Read (June 2012)